redis-developer/redis-playground/docs/others/product-usage/readme.md

 ### Share Query

 - Click the Share button to generate a shareable link for your current query.
-- You can modify the query before sharing.
+- You can also modify the query before sharing.

 ![Share Query](./images/pg-share-query-tour-step.png)

-Note: You can also modify the query before sharing it with others.

 ### Reset Query